There are many easy ways to reduce food waste, and lots of good reasons to do so.

 Just like we sift through our books and our clothes, it’s important to take stock of what’s in our fridges.
 This will help you avoid buying that third bottle of ranch dressing when you already have several on the shelves (one nearly expired, one years old!).
 Get rid of the produce and condiments that have gone bad (RIP), and place those that are nearing expiration within sight, so that you remember to use them.

 If you find you routinely throw out slimy greens and moldy fruit, you might be a little overambitious with your produce purchases.
 Buying in bulk makes sense for canned and dry goods that last a long time, but take a look at your produce cooking and eating habits and try to plan your shopping list accordingly.
 If your weekly routine can shift a bit, try shopping European-style by taking shorter, more frequent trips to the store to pick up what you need for the next day or two.
+While coronavirus prevents this from being a viable option right now, in the meanwhile, you may want to check out the best meal kit delivery services or even prepared meal services.

 We’re adults; we know how much we can eat in one sitting!
 Take only what you plan to eat when serving yourself, so that you don’t end up scraping good food into the garbage can.
 And this goes double if you’re a dinner guest at someone else’s home—the host won’t want to save leftovers from your plate, so anything you don’t eat will certainly become trash.
 Remember, you can always go back for seconds, and anything uneaten in the serving dish will make for easy future leftover meals.